parui4622/NeuroVision/README.md

 ## 🌟 Latest Updates

+- **Duplicate Emails Allowed**: Multiple users can now register with the same email address (accounts are uniquely identified by userId).
+- **Simplified Doctor Signup**: Doctor registration now only requires name, email, and password—no specialty or manual verification needed.
+- **OTP Email Verification for All**: All users (doctor, patient, admin) must verify their email via OTP before accessing their dashboard.
+- **Role-based Redirects**: After OTP verification, users are redirected to the correct dashboard based on backend-verified role.
+- **Resend OTP Feature**: Users can request a new OTP if needed during verification.
+- **All Business Logic in Backend**: Role, verification, and redirect logic are now handled server-side for security and consistency.
+- **Admin Management Scripts**: Tools for admin user creation, password reset, and admin reset included.
-- **Patient Serial Numbers**: Each patient now receives a unique serial number (format: PAT-YYYYMMDD-XXXX)
+- **Patient Serial Numbers**: Each patient receives a unique serial number (format: PAT-YYYYMMDD-XXXX).
-- **Multiple Users per Email**: The system now allows multiple patient accounts to share the same email address
-- **Enhanced Password Recovery**: Improved forgot password flow with persistent access
-- **Docker Containerization**: Complete Docker setup for easy deployment
+- **Docker Containerization**: Complete Docker setup for easy deployment.
-- **Admin Management Scripts**: Added tools for admin user creation and password reset

 ## Table of Contents